strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ::: prerequisites

 The Email plugin requires a provider and a provider configuration in the `plugins.js` file.
-See the[ Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions. <!--NOTE: update name/link to match final Providers page name/link-->
+See the[Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions. <!--NOTE: update name/link to match final Providers page name/link-->

 :::

 ::: note
 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi Email plugin.
 It provides functionality for the local development environment but is not production-ready in the default configuration.
 For production stage applications you need to further configure `Sendmail` or change providers.
-The [Using providers ](/developer-docs/latest/development/using-providers.md)documentation has instructions for changing providers, configuring providers, and creating a new email provider.
+The [Using providers](/developer-docs/latest/development/using-providers.md)documentation has instructions for changing providers, configuring providers, and creating a new email provider.
 :::

 ## Sending emails with a controller or service

-The Email plugin comes with an `email` [service](/developer-docs/latest/development/backend-customization/services.md#services) that includes/offers/provides 2 functions to send emails:
+The Email plugin has an `email` [service](/developer-docs/latest/development/backend-customization/services.md#services) that contains 2 functions to send emails:

 * `send()` directly contains the email contents,
 * `sendTemplatedEmail()` consumes data from the Content Manager to populate emails, streamlining programmatic emails.

 ### Using the `send()` function